 - They are for paved trails only.
 At Bryce, that means the Canyon to Canyon trail is your only option (and a great option!)

-- They have 5 levels of “pedal assist,” which means while you’re pedalling, the bike starts doing some of the pedalling for you.
+- They have 5 levels of “pedal assist,” which means while you’re pedaling, the bike starts doing some of the pedaling for you.
 It feels a little funny at first (although super cool), and at times the pedals will outpace your legs a little.
-But don’t worry, you won’t go out of control — as soon as you stop pedalling the pedal assist stops and the bike starts to coast as a normal bike does.
+But don’t worry, you won’t go out of control — as soon as you stop pedaling the pedal assist stops and the bike starts to coast as a normal bike does.

-- The bikes also have a lever on the handlebar to make it go on it’s own — no pedalling required!
+- The bikes also have a lever on the handlebar to make it go on its own — no pedaling required!
 This is a lot like using an electric scooter.

-- The more you use the lever and the higher the level of pedal assist you use, the faster the battery will wear out.
+- The more you use the lever and the higher the level of pedal assistance you use the faster the battery will wear out.
 However, I used it quite a bit (I wanted my money’s worth!) and rode the bike for over 2 hours and still had plenty of battery left.

 - Riders generally need to be 5 feet tall.